ketangangal/fcc-ai-engineering-aws/README.md

 4. Leverage Amazon Bedrock for efficient model deployment and scaling
 5. Implement comprehensive evaluation strategies using RAGAS to assess and improve RAG system performance
 6. Build production-ready AI systems that can be deployed in real-world scenarios
+7. Understand and apply best practices for responsible AI development and deployment

 ## 📌 Note